mlt94/msb_videolab/transcripts/README.md

 **Important:** For best performance, run these scripts on the workstation, not on your local laptop!

 ## Setup
+The diarization pipeline requires hugging face token authentication.
+Make sure to create a profile on hugging face, and get a token.
+Input this token in the config file.
 Before running any scripts, install the required Python packages using the provided `sync_requirements.txt` file.

 ### Windows (PowerShell)